 1. Alignment with the key stakeholders

-Finding the optimal cloud IAM strategy for your business has to take in consideration the needs of several stakeholders.
+Finding the optimal cloud IAM strategy for any business has to take into consideration the needs of several stakeholders.
 Those in charge of IT operations, application development, business strategy, and solution vendor relationship management should all be represented.
 These parties should be asked for input on the plan's direction, goals, and capabilities, and the plan itself should be shared with them on a frequent basis as it changes.

 Users are the most critical stakeholder in an IAM strategy.
 In the end, it's up to the users to break firms’ security and make use of digital services.
 Therefore, maintaining security for an IT system without compromising user experience is essential to align cloud IAM initiatives with a firm’s business objectives.
 Moreover, compliance regulations, the need to privacy security of key partners and other third parties, and the firm’s overarching business plan frequently serve as the driving forces behind a cloud IAM strategy.